muifaha/MSI-B550M-Bazooka-Hackintosh/readme.md

 For AMD Navi GPUs (RX 5500, 5600, 5700) you have to add `agdpmod=pikera` to boot-args to fix black screen issue.

 ## Sleep informations
-In `SSDT-SLEEP.aml` there are patches for _STA method.
-They are applied to `_SB.PCI0.GPP2.PTXH` and `_SB.PCI0.GP17.XHC0` USB controllers.
-Both patches are applied only for macOS, so sleep on other systems will work normally.

-Firstly, check does sleep works for your build with default disabled SSDT.
-If it works, you don't have to do anything.
+In my bluid sleep is work.
 If not, try to enable `SSDT-SLEEP` in `config.plist`.
 If you have same USB controllers adresses as me, SSDT should work.
 If it still does not work you have to find addresses of USB controllers, and modify `SSDT-SLEEP`.

 To modify SSDT use [**MaciASL**](https://github.com/acidanthera/MaciASL).
 If SSDT does not help read [**Dortania's guide about sleep**](https://dortania.github.io/OpenCore-Post-Install/universal/sleep.html).
 Remember to try USB mapping.